Applied causality to infer protein dynamics and kinetics: Introduction

-Typically, kinetic information at the residue level is garnered via long molecular dynamics (MD) simulations, either of the atomistic or coarse-grained variety.\cite{Lindorff-Larsen2011,Tozzini2007,Souza2025} Occasionally, the kinetics observed in these computational studies are augmented through time-resolved experimental information.\cite{Orioloi2020,Kuemmerer2021} However, although experimental techniques such as the T1 and T2 relaxation times from nuclear magnetic resonance (NMR) experiments are capable of giving information regarding sub-microsecond motions in biomolecules,\cite{Clore1990a,Clore1990b,Schanda2025} they tend to lack atomistic and mechanistic information regarding these dynamics.
+Typically, kinetic information at the residue level is gathered via long coarse-grained or atomistic molecular dynamics (MD) simulations.\cite{Lindorff-Larsen2011,Tozzini2007,Souza2025} Occasionally, the observed kinetics are augmented with time-resolved experimental information.\cite{Orioloi2020,Kuemmerer2021} However, although experimental techniques such as the T1 and T2 relaxation times from nuclear magnetic resonance (NMR) experiments inform on sub-microsecond motions,\cite{Clore1990a,Clore1990b,Schanda2025} they can lack atomistic and mechanistic information.
+Thus, we are beholden to trajectories generated from MD to access timescales at and below the microsecond, which encode the functional motions of proteins,\cite{Copperman2015,Henzler-Wildman2007} but obtaining sufficiently long simulations may require specialized resources.\cite{Shaw2021}